scottrlarson/greatwork/articles/article-platforms-decentralized-social.md

-# Distributed / Decentralized Social Platforms
+# Distributed / Decentralized Social Platforms That Replace Twitter's and Facebook's Centralization of Content

 ## Diaspora